-The Constitution of the Companions of St. Luke identifies the authorization for and nature of our Christian community.
-The Customary of the Companions of St. Luke (CSL), in turn, articulates expected practices of our dynamic and dispersed community and its members that reflect our intent to abide by the broader principles included in the Constitution and to be responsive to changing needs.
-Supplemental details related to implementation of these expected practices are provided in Appendices 1-5 of this Customary.
+The Constitution of The Companions of St. Luke provides an overview of the nature of our Christian Community, authorized by The Episcopal

+Church (Title III, Canon\14).
+The Customary of The Companions of St. Luke, in turn, articulates expected practices of our dynamic and dispersed community and its members that reflect our intent to abide by the broader principles included in the Constitution and to be responsive to changing needs.
+Supplemental details related to implementation of these expected practices are provided in Appendices 1-6 of this Customary.

-The CSL was formed to exemplify Benedictine spirituality and monastic vows and practices in a manner consistent with our times under the Rule of St. Benedict.
+Our community, The Companions of St. Luke (CSL), was formed to exemplify Benedictine spirituality and practices in a manner consistent with our times under the Rule of St. Benedict.
 We are committed to the rule's core tenet of preferring nothing whatever to Christ.
 This unadorned version of our vision and essential commitment is what bonds our members together in community.

 - A. Monastic Vows.
 We are also committed to fulfilling our vows of stability, obedience, and conversatio morum suorum (fidelity to monastic life).
 These vows have been defined by many monastics over the ages and reflect the spiritual journeys of those individuals and communities who have gone before us.
 We are called to embrace these vows as our own as we listen to God and one another with open hearts and minds and pursue a way of life often viewed as countercultural. - B. Spiritual Practices.
-The CSL's mission of being Benedictines as a dispersed community, integral to our charism and vision, is and always has been a life devoted to Christ in constant prayer, in lectio divina (sacred reading), and in service.

-1. The Opus Dei.
+The CSL's mission of being Benedictines as a dispersed community, integral to our charism and vision, is and always has been a life devoted to Christ in constant prayer, in lectio divina (sacred reading), and in service. - 1.
+The Opus Dei.
 Nothing is to be preferred to the work of God (Opus Dei), which includes prayer and, when possible, participation at the Eucharist.
 Professed members vow to be bound to the recitation of the four-fold Divine Office and oblates promise their recitation of Matins and Vespers from the Divine Office.
 As a dispersed community, the CSL has established an electronic application of the Opus Dei (www.benedictineprayers.org) that contains the complete Divine Office.

-2. The Oratory.
+- 2. The Oratory.
 St. Benedict tells us that the oratory is set apart for prayer and nothing else is to be done there.
-Each member should try to set aside some quiet place for prayer and meditation.

-3. Lectio Divina.
+Each member should try to set aside some quiet place for prayer and meditation. - 3.
+Lectio Divina.
 This special type of sacred reading is inseparable from our personal prayer and meditation.
-Each member is expected to set aside ample time for both.
+Each member is expected to set aside ample time for both. - 4.
+Service.

-4. Service.
 Our ministries will take various forms as we are called to serve as witnesses for the Benedictine rule of life in our local communities and beyond, and, in the spirit of our patron, St. Luke, we all bring healing through contemplative prayer and associated responses to a wounded world.